Rishikesh0405/Rishikesh0405/README.md

 I am a Final Year BSc IT student with a strong interest in Data Analytics, Artificial Intelligence, and solving real-world problems using data.

 I enjoy working with data — from cleaning and preprocessing to analyzing and extracting meaningful insights that help in decision-making.
-Alongside this, I am also building AI-based applications to understand how intelligent systems work in real-world scenarios.
+I also build AI-based applications to understand how intelligent systems work in real-world scenarios.

 - 📊 Skilled in Python, Pandas, NumPy & SQL
 - 🤖 Building AI/ML-based projects